petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/configuring-unicast-over-tcp.md

     WEB-INF/classes/jgroups/tcp.xml
     ```

-    Note, this `tcp.xml` configuration file is used for both the control channel and the transport channel of the cluster link.
+    Note, this `tcp.xml` configuration file is used for both the cluster link's control channel and transport channel.
 To use separate configuration files, see [Using Different Control and Transport Channel Ports](#using-different-control-and-transport-channel-ports).

 1. In the `tcp.xml` file, set the TCP bind port to an unused port on your node.
 Here's an example: